Blended Worship: Bridging Generational Divides Through Thoughtful Liturgical Design

 oikodomē (οἰκοδομή) — "building up, edification"

-Paul's principle that "all things should be done for building up" (1 Corinthians 14:26) applies directly to worship design.
-The question for blended worship is not "What style do I prefer?" but "What builds up the whole congregation?"
-This criterion shifts the conversation from personal taste to communal formation, encouraging worshipers to embrace elements that may not be their preference but that serve the spiritual growth of the body.
+This criterion transforms the worship style debate.
+The question is not "What style do I prefer?" but "What builds up the whole congregation?"
+A traditional hymn that teaches sound doctrine builds up.
+A contemporary song that enables heartfelt praise builds up.
+A liturgical prayer that connects worshipers to the historic church builds up.
+The criterion of oikodomē shifts the conversation from personal taste to communal formation, encouraging worshipers to embrace elements that may not be their preference but that serve the spiritual growth of the body.

 proskuneō (προσκυνέω) — "to worship, to bow down"